Indezine Home

 4. Objects and Tables

-5. Transitions and Animation
+5. Transitions and Animations

 6. Narration and Audio

 Avoid using Macintosh PICT images.
-They do not transfer well into Windows
+They do not transfer well into Windows versions of PowerPoint.

 The Mac versions of PowerPoint ship with special photo effects that were originally part of Microsoft’s abandoned PhotoDraw program on the Windows side.
 Regardless, any Mac presentation file that contains images with these effects can be moved to any version of PowerPoint for Windows and all the special effects will remain intact.
 The only caveat is that you cannot apply these effects to images once the presentation has been moved into a Windows version of PowerPoint.